Naevyys/Little-quotes-story/README.md

 2. When you arrive in the repo, you will likely be viewing the `main` branch.
 Change the branch you are viewing to the branch `gh-pages`.
 3. Click on the branch and enter the name of a new branch (let's call it `new-branch`) in the text field at the top of the branches list.
 You will see a text appearing below saying "Create branch: new-branch from 'gh-pages'".
 Click on this text.
 4. Your new branch is created.
 Now clone the repository with `git clone https://github.com/Naevyys/Little-quotes-story.git` or fetch and pull from it with `git fetch` and `git pull` if you have already cloned from it.
 5. You are not done yet!
-You still need to checkout to your new branch with `git checkout new-branch`.
+You still need to checkout to your new branch with `git checkout new-branch`\*.
 The terminal should give you the following messages:
 > Switched to a new branch 'new-branch'
 > Branch 'new-branch' set up to track remote branch 'new-branch' from 'origin'.
 6. It says that you have created a new branch called `new-branch` locally and that github set its remote origin to be `origin/new-branch` on github.
 This means that when you will commit and push, it will send your changes to this branch on github.

 Now you are done!
 If you use an IDE, e.g. VSCode, you will likely see the name of the branch you are currently on appear in one of the corners of the window, if you wish to verify on which branch you are.
 You may need to click somewhere outside of the terminal for the IDE to refresh before you see the new name appearing.

+\* Make sure to always commit all your changes before checking out to another branch.

 #### Via the commandline